July 28, 2025

 Triethanolamine (TEA) can cause noticeable irritation even with short-term use.
 Many people experience dry, itchy skin, watery eyes, and brittle hair without connecting these symptoms to their beauty products.
 The chemical's alkaline nature disrupts your skin's natural pH balance, leading to inflammation and sensitivity.

-Triethanolamine (TEA) is a recognized allergen that can trigger serious reactions in sensitive individuals.
+Triethanolamine (TEA) is a recognised allergen that can trigger serious reactions in sensitive individuals.
 Symptoms range from mild hives to severe blistering and full-body inflammation.
-Once sensitized, your reaction may worsen with continued exposure, making it crucial to identify and eliminate TEA-containing products early.
+Once sensitised, your reaction may worsen with continued exposure, making it crucial to identify and eliminate TEA-containing products early.

 Animal studies have linked Triethanolamine (TEA) exposure to liver, bladder, and testicular cancer when used in high doses.
 While human studies are limited, the principle of cumulative toxicity suggests that daily exposure to multiple TEA-containing products could potentially reach concerning levels over time.